CyclicLight/cycliclight.github.io/wiki/religion/Pantheon.md

 layout: wiki-page
 ---

-The commonly accepted patheon places [The Maker](The-Maker) as the creator of the Shards / Visions each of whom were put in charge of their own aspect of the world.
+The commonly accepted pantheon places [The Maker](The-Maker) as the creator of the Shards / Visions each of whom was put in charge of an aspect of the world.
 They are opposed by the [World-Eater](World-Eater).

 #### The Shards
 - [Aranuo, Lord of Arcana](Aranuo)